forcedotcom/sfdx-core/messages/scratchOrgErrorCodes.md

-# signupFailed
+# SignupFailedError

 The request to create a scratch org failed with error code: %s.

-# signupFailedUnknown
+# SignupFailedUnknownError

 An unknown server error occurred.
 Please try again.
 If you still see this error, contact Salesforce support for assistance.
 Include the information from 'sfdx force:data:record:get -s ScratchOrgInfo -i %s -u %s'.

-# signupFailedAction
+# SignupFailedActionError

 See https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_objects_signuprequest.htm for information on error code %s.

-# signupUnexpected
+# SignupUnexpectedError

 The request to create a scratch org returned an unexpected status